- Print this page

 Drinking water

-Drinking water for birds, as well as cooling water used in sheds (if applicable), should be tested annually against the water standards outlined in the National Farm Biosecurity Manual for Poultry Production ie Total colony count .
-1,000; E.coli (Faecal coliforms) NIL; Coliforms .
-100
+In addition, drinking water for birds, as well as cooling water used in sheds (if applicable), should be tested annually against the water standards outlined in the National Farm Biosecurity Manual for Poultry Production, Appendix 4 with a maximum total colony count <1,000; E.coli (Faecal coliforms) NIL; Coliforms <100.

 No other routine microbiological or chemical testing of product is required of egg producers.